2025 Remodeling Costs in Portland: How Tariffs Will Impact Your Project Budget

 Key Takeaways:

-• Products most affected by 2025 tariffs: appliances, electrical fixtures, and imported cabinets.
+• Some of the products most impacted by tariffs are appliances, electrical fixtures, and imported cabinets.

-If you're concerned about the cost of your home remodel get a baseline with one of our cost calculators, or reach out to our team to learn more about how your specific project might be affected by these trade developments.
+If you're curious about the cost of your home remodel, get a baseline with one of our cost calculators.
+Or, reach out to our team to learn more about how your specific project might be affected by these trade developments.

 The materials most impacted by tariffs are those imported from China, Canada, and Mexico, which have the highest tariffs placed on their goods, with the following products experiencing the largest price increases: